-Even just a few years ago, selling without a sales page would be unthinkable.
-After all, if you don’t have a page to drive people to that has all of the details, how do you sell them?
+Just a few years ago, selling without a sales page would be unthinkable.
+After all, if you don’t have a page to drive people to the place that has all the details, how do you sell them?

-All of the copy on a traditional sales page—which is all important, compelling copy— can be used in other places to encourage a purchase.
+Use all the copy on a traditional sales page—which is all important, compelling copy—in other places to encourage a purchase.

-For example, if your client decides to create an email funnel, you could write a series of emails that lead to the sales information in the final email.
-In that final email, you’d include all of the compelling sales copy necessary, and there’d be no need for a sales page—your client can direct a click right to a checkout page.
+If your client decides to create an email funnel, you could write a series of emails that lead to the sales information in the final email.
+In that final email, you’d include all the compelling sales copy necessary, and there’d be no need for a sales page—your client can direct a click right to a checkout page.

 Similarly, you could write a webinar for your client that educates the viewer and establishes your client’s authority and wrap up the webinar with that compelling copy that leads to a sale.

 A webinar, too, doesn’t have to be flashy to work.
-You can write the copy for the webinar (the script and what should be included in the slides) and your client can build the webinar in Powerpoint or Keynote herself.
+You can write the copy for the webinar (the script and what should be included in the slides) and your client can build the webinar in Canva, PowerPoint, or Keynote herself.

 But a sales page doesn’t have to come first.
 Work with your client to understand their business strategy and growth plan, and then help them create the most compelling method of driving sales.